shrmnk/CO1109-Answers/2016-prelim/readme.md

 ---

-* b) This code prints out all the contents of the file named _"file1"_
+* b) This code prints out selected contents of the file named _"file1"_
+    * Parses the file line-by-line
+    * Checks if the line starts with a specific string
+    * Prints the line out if it does

 ---